pdjr-signalk/pdjr-skplugin-devantech/README.md

 Signal K.

-With some tweaking of the DS2242's 'Pulse/Follow' configuration I allow the bilge sensor inputs directly drive the module's relay outputs, making bilge annunciation independent of Signal K.
+With some tweaking of the DS2242's 'Pulse/Follow' configuration I allow the bilge sensor inputs to directly drive the module's relay outputs, making bilge annunciation independent of Signal K.

 ```